• Skip to primary navigation

 overhead view of a Peanut Butter Oatmeal Cookie with a bite taken out of it

-Say hello to these Peanut Butter Oatmeal Cookies - the love child of two of my favorite cookie recipes.
+These Peanut Butter Oatmeal Cookies are the love child of two of my favorite cookie recipes.
 This mashup of our famous oatmeal cookies and my favorite peanut butter cookies are straight-up cookie heaven.

 These peanut butter oatmeal cookies are crispy on the outside and soft and chewy on the inside, plus they’re loaded with peanut butter!
 Add your favorite mix-ins to make them your own (chocolate chips, mini peanut butter cups, etc.)!